When bleaching or dyeing your hair, you have to choose the right developer volume. Two of the most common options are 10 volume and 20 volume.

 Whichever you pick, match it to your hair condition, your target shade, and your comfort with risk.
 A strand test tells you more than any chart.

-Critical Mixing Rules & Troubleshooting
+Critical Mixing Rules and Troubleshooting

 What Happens If You Use Too Much Developer?
 (Runny Mix)